Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Emotions, such as laughing, crying, or feeling stressed

 Illness, such as colds, flu, and sinus infections

 People with asthma often have allergies.
-If you have allergies, or suspect you have them, talk with your healthcare provider about testing and treatment options.
-Allergy testing can determine exactly which allergens affect you.
+If you have allergies, or think you have them, talk with your health care provider about testing and treatment.
+Allergy testing can find out exactly which allergens affect you.
 Types of tests include:

 Skin tests.
-A small amount of each allergen is applied to the skin.
-Sites are then examined for an allergic reaction (redness, swelling, or itching).
+A small amount of each allergen is put on the skin.
+Sites are then looked at for an allergic reaction.
+This could be redness, swelling, or itching.
 In general, the greater the reaction, the stronger the allergy.

 Blood tests.
 An allergen is added to a blood sample.
 If you have a reaction, it shows sensitivity to the allergen.

-Exposing a person to gradually increasing amounts of an allergen can help the body build up a tolerance.
-This is the purpose of allergy shots, or immunotherapy.
+Exposing a person to gradually larger amounts of an allergen can help the body build up a tolerance.
+This is the purpose of allergy shots (immunotherapy).
 For this therapy, injections are given over a period of years.
-At first, injections containing a very small amount of allergen are given about once a week.
-As treatment continues, the amount of allergen is gradually increased to a maintenance level.
-Eventually, injections are given less often.
-This therapy can take up to a year to start working, but can be very effective for long-term management of certain allergies.
+At first, you get injections with a very small amount of allergen about once a week.
+As treatment goes on, the amount of allergen is gradually increased to a certain level.
+Eventually, you have the injections less often.
+This therapy can take up to a year to start working.
+But it can be very effective to manage certain allergies over time.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR